Types of Laser Tubes: Diode vs Glass vs RF Tubes

 In Conclusion

-In the battle of laser cutters, diode, glass CO2 and CO2 RF, and laser tubes each have their unique strengths and weaknesses.
+In the battle of laser cutters, diode, glass CO2 and CO2 RF, and fiber lasers, each tube has their unique strengths and weaknesses.
 The choice ultimately depends on your specific needs and budget.

 Diode Lasers: Opt for diode lasers if you’re a beginner or on a tight budget.
 They are simple, affordable, and great for basic engraving and cutting on thin materials.
 If you need something that looks and take more wear and tear, you might want a glass or RF tube.